 Key considerations for assessment include:

-- Scalability – Azure has an autoscaling option for dynamic scaling as per requirements, but it needs careful cost modelling.
+- Scalability – Azure has an autoscaling option for dynamic scaling as per requirements, but it needs careful cost modeling.

 Microsoft Assessment and Planning (MAP) Toolkit – To decide the right set of Microsoft technologies for migration, you can use the MAP toolkit.
 You receive detailed readiness reports for different environments like Windows 10, SQL Server 2014, Hyper-V, Office 365, Windows Server 2012, Microsoft Private Cloud Fast Track, and the like.